3 Types Of Employees In A Startup And How To Help Them Give Their Best

-Disclaimer: Please don’t take these points as a check-list of any sort.
-It’s merely a guideline to keep your eyes on look-out for, and observe.
-A person doesn’t have to necessarily fit into all points in any section to qualify as a Asset or Liability, etc.
+Disclaimer: Please don't take these points as a check-list of any sort.
+It's merely a guideline to keep your eyes on the look-out for, and observe.
+A person doesn't have to necessarily fit into all points in any section to qualify as an Asset or Liability, etc.

 The key here is to:

 * Identify your assets - make them stronger* Optimize your operating costs - extract maximum value out of them* Cut-down your liabilities - before it’s too late